 The top questions we are asked

-Here at InterHigh, we are frequently asked lots of questions by prospective parents and pupils, many of whom are unfamiliar with what an online school is.
+At InterHigh, we are frequently asked lots of questions by prospective parents and pupils, many of whom are unfamiliar with what an online school is and how it works.
 Below are answers to the most popular questions we are asked.

 1. How does it work?

-Pupils login to their own dashboard to access all areas of the school.
+Each day pupils login to their own dashboard to access all areas of the school.
 When it’s time to enter a lesson, the pupil clicks on the relevant subject tile and joins the classroom, where fellow pupils and a subject teacher will be waiting.
 The teacher delivers the lesson through an interactive teaching area and is visible to the class via a webcam.
-Students are able to interact in lesson through a microphone or keyboard, this also provides them with the option to have a one to one conversation with the teacher throughout the entire duration of the lesson.
+Students are able to interact in lesson through a microphone and keyboard, this also provides them with the option to have a one to one conversation with the teacher throughout the entire duration of the lesson.
 After class, pupils can complete homework or revisit topics of the lesson by re-watching the lesson recording or downloading the lesson PowerPoint.
 If a pupil needs to contact the teacher after the lesson has finished, they are able to send them an email at anytime.

 2. What support do you provide pupils?

 InterHigh has its very own pastoral care team that are available throughout the school day.
-Our pastoral support team are available when needed and provide a confidential channel for pupils to discuss all aspects of their lives, whether that be matters inside or outside of school.
-As a parent, we encourage you to pass on any concerns about your child can be passed on to the team and they will look into the concerns raised in a private and delicate manner.
+Our pastoral support team are available on request and provide a confidential channel for pupils to discuss all aspects of their lives, whether that be matters inside or outside of school.
+As a parent, we encourage you to pass on any concerns about your child to the team for them to look into the points raised in a private and delicate manner.

 3. Is online schooling recognised?